 Students have the right to accommodation for documented special needs via the office of Dr. Karen Clark, HIU Student Success Coordinator.
-This office is on the 3rd Floor of the Nutwood Academic Building, #304.
-Phone number: 714-879-3901 ext.
-1263, Email: kmclark@hiu.edu
+This office is on the 3rd Floor of the Nutwood Academic Building, 304.
+You can contact Dr. Clark via phone 714-879-3901 ext.
+1263 or by email at kmclark@hiu.edu